-(66) Stock market capitalisation refers to the capitalisation of the Bucharest Stock Exchange.
+(&lt;sup>78) Stock market capitalisation refers to the capitalisation of the Bucharest Stock Exchange.

-(67) Non-performing loans are defined as the unadjusted exposure of loans and interest classified as doubtful and loss to total classified loans and related interest, excluding off-balance sheet items.
+(79) Non-performing loans are defined as the unadjusted exposure of loans and interest classified as doubtful and loss to total classified loans and related interest, excluding off-balance sheet items.

-Source: National Bank of Romania and own calculations.
+Source: National Bank of Romania and Commission services' calculations